0

 Diablo 4 Season 12, New Class, DLC 2 Release Date & Leaks | D4 Roadmap 2026

 The world of Sanctuary is buzzing with anticipation as Diablo 4 moves into its next chapter.
 With the Lord of Hatred expansion on the horizon, Blizzard has started to roll out hints, event teasers, and roadmap details that have the community speculating about what’s next.
 Whether you’re gearing up for Season 12, tracking new class rumors, or eager for the next DLC, there’s a lot to unpack.
-Here's our preview look at what's coming to Diablo 4 in 2026, including season schedules, leaks, and Lord of Hatred expansion details.
+Here's our preview look at what's coming to Diablo 4 in 2026, including season schedules, new classes, leaks, and Lord of Hatred expansion details.

 Diablo 4 Roadmap 2026 (Season 12, Next Expansion, New Classes & Seasons)